 In short, the guide binds the Reporter of Decisions as she prepares “the Court’s opinion for release to the public and for publication in the United States Reports.”2

-As you’ll see, the guide tells us a lot more than how to cite check a draft opinion.
+However, the guide tells us a lot more than how to cite check a draft opinion.

 Tangled Up in Blue(book)